 If you drop your iPhone in water, water drops enter into speaker grills, charging port, and earpiece.
 In such cases, people usually turn off the phone and use a blower to dry the phone.
-Starting iPhone 7, Apple has started making water-resistant as the phone comes with IP68 certification. iPhone X and older till iPhone 7 were IP67 certified.
+Starting with iPhone 7, Apple has started making iPhones water-resistant.
+Now iPhones come with IP68 certification. iPhone X and older till iPhone 7 were IP67 certified.
 IP68 and IP67 confirm that the phone is water-resistant but doesn’t guarantee waterproof.
 So, you should still take care of your phone.
 Even if iPhone comes with an IP68 rating, water damage won’t be covered under Apple’s warranty.

 Also see: What Song is this?

 Apple’s Siri Shortcuts are basically quick actions to speed up different tasks on your phone using Siri.
 There is a dedicated Shortcuts app that lets you create and manage multiple actions using Siri Shortcuts.

 This is an untrusted shortcut.
 So, you are required to turn on “Allow Untrusted Shortcuts” from your device settings.
 For this, Follow Settings -> Shortcuts and toggle “Allow Untrusted Shortcuts” under the Sharing Security section.